DEN file format description

 .den - XMVB Density Data

 The DEN data files are related to XMVB.
-DEN file is a XMVB Density Data.
+The DEN file is a XMVB Density Data.
 Xiamen Valence Bond (XMVB) is a quantum chemistry program for performing electronic structure calculations based on the non-orthogonal Valence Bond methods.

 - Data files

 - - / -

 - XMVB Density Data related extensions:

 Naturally, other applications may also use the .den file extension.
 Even harmful programs can create .den files.
 Be especially cautious with .den files coming from an unknown source!

 Can't open a .den file?